Revealing Choice Bracketing: Results

 \begin{result}

-When allowing for two errors relative to each test, 43\% of subjects in both settings pass NB-SARP.
-Only 0\% and 10\% of subjects respectively pass BB-SARP, while an additional 28\% and 15\% of subjects pass the PNB algorithm but neither NB- nor BB-SARP, in the Risk and Social Experiments, respectively.
+When allowing for one error relative to each test, 34\% and 35\% of subjects are rationalizable by narrow bracketing, 0\% and 10\% of subjects pass are rationalizable by broad bracketing in the Risk and Social Experiments, respectively.
+An additional 25\% and 12\% of subjects are rationalizable by partial narrow bracketing but not narrow nor broad bracketing.

 \end{result}